NateEag/next-vcs/readme.md

-Git is my current default choice for the many things it gets right, but I believe it has many superficial flaws (which could be solved with a little effort) and some fundamental decisions which (which by definition would be much harder to fix).
+Git is my current default choice for the many things it gets right, but I believe it has many superficial flaws (which could be solved with a little effort) and some fundamental flaws (which by definition would be much harder to fix).

 It is my belief that a significantly better version control system is possible.
 If the one I want is out there, I haven't found it so far.